MMTDigital/kentico-cloud-schema-generator-azure-function/README.md

 1) Fork this repo
 2) Install latest stable version of Node and Yarn
+3) Install dependencies: `yarn`
+4) Run through the deployment process outlined below.
+Note, this may have already been done by your team, so check first
-3) Create a file at the root of the repo called `local.settings.json` and place this in it:
+5) Create a file at the root of the repo called `local.settings.json` and place this in it:

 ```json
 {